-Students may not register for a semester, receive transcripts or participate in graduation until they have paid any deferred or past due charges in the Business Office.
+Students may not register for a semester, receive transcripts or participate in graduation until deferred or past due charges are paid in the Business Office.

-Residency Status For Purposes of Tuition Payment
+Residency Status For Tuition Purposes

-To qualify as a resident thus entitled to pay in-state tuition rates, a person must have established legal residence (domicile) in North Carolina and maintained that legal residence for at least twelve months prior to his or her classification as a resident for tuition purposes.
+Under North Carolina law, each person must be classified as a resident or nonresident for tuition purposes.
+North Carolina law (General Statute 116-143.1) requires that, "To qualify as an in-state resident for tuition purposes, a person must have established legal residence (domicile) in North Carolina and maintained that legal residence for at least 12 months immediately prior to enrollment in order to be considered for classification as a North Carolina resident."